-Note:Ensure you are accessing the device via an interface outside the WAN Zone (e.g. NET2 which is the LAN Zone by default) otherwise you will lock yourself out.
+Note: Ensure you are accessing the device via an interface outside the WAN Zone (e.g., NET2 which is the LAN Zone by default) otherwise you may be locked out.

-- 1. Login to the WebUI as an Administrator user. - 2.
-Select CONFIGURE > FIREWALL > Management. - 3.
-Click WAN then Edit Zone. - 4.
-Scroll down to Permitted Services. - 5.
+- 1. Log in to the WebUI as an Administrator user. - 2.
+Select CONFIGURE > FIREWALL > Management. - Click WAN then Edit Zone. - 4 Scroll down to Permitted Services. - 5.
 In the right-hand column, click to remove https service. - 6.
 Any service in the right-hand column allows everyone access to this service from this zone. - 7.
 Click Apply.